plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 Blocking third-party cookies is a big win for everyone on the web.
 No useful functionality is lost for web users while a lot of privacy is gained.
 No longer will thousands of actors in the adtech ecosystem collect, share and sell personal data and browsing histories of millions of web users.

-## Will the advertising spend become even more concentrated on Google's ecosystem at the expense of its competitors?
+## The ad spend to become more concentrated on Google's ecosystem?

 The rest of the adtech ecosystem doesn't like Google's proposal because Chrome is now solely responsible for all the tracking.